-- i District Plan - (a) Inclusion of a Structure Plan incorporating Activity Areas - (b) Rules and Assessment Matters, including rules controlling bulk, location and density of buildings - ii Other - (a) Implement 'Southern Light' A Lighting Strategy for the Queenstown Lakes District for road lighting.
+- (a) Inclusion of a Structure Plan incorporating Activity Areas - (b) Rules and Assessment Matters, including rules controlling bulk, location and density of buildings is its setting within topography that provides natural edges.

-The zone is located within a part of the landscape, mostly below State Highway 6 on a series of ancient river terraces.
-The special quality of the zone is its setting within topography that provides natural edges.
 It is important that development within the zone recognises the role of topography in creating clear boundaries to urban development.

+(a) Implement 'Southern Light' - A Lighting Strategy for the Queenstown Lakes District for road lighting.

+The zone is located within a part of the landscape situated mostly below State Highway 6 on a series of ancient river terraces.
+The special quality of the zone